tyoungNIO/ping/BLOCK_README.md

 Dependencies
 ------------
 None, or list all packages that need to be installed.
-This should match `requirements.txt`, plus any packages that cannot be installed using `pip`.s
+This should match `requirements.txt`, plus any packages that cannot be installed using `pip`.